 Sexuality: An Intersectional Endeavor for LGBTQ Studies in Sociology

-Lee Thorpe Jr, West Virginia University
+Lee Thorpe Jr, SUNY Plattsburgh

 Misty L. Harris, West Virginia University